CloudLabsAI-Azure/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab1.md

-# Lab 01: Deployment & Environment Setup
+# Lab 01: Building and Deploying a Fabric-Integrated AI Application on Azure

 ## Estimated Duration: 120 Minutes